Reformatory district

 Green spaces for Guelph

-by Youmeveryone, almost 2 years ago
+by Youmeveryone, over 2 years ago

 Having been born in Guelph and raised in The Ward, it seemed we came by the history of the OR lands through osmosis.
 We heard all the stories that fascinated us as children.Now we spend many days in the warmer months there just feeling joy from the trees and birds.